W-Mrt/Wassersteain_Gan_financial_time_series/README.md

 prediction but our goal is to utilize Generative Adversarial Networks (GANs) to build a model which generates realistic financial time series.
-As a criterion of how much these generated time series resemble the real data, one can check whether the model is able to reproduce a set of well-known statistical characteristics of real financial data, or so-called Stylized Facts IV-A. Stylized facts are robust empirical regularities one can observe when studying financial data.
+As a criterion of how much these generated time series resemble the real data, one can check whether the model is able to reproduce a set of well-known statistical characteristics of real financial data, or so-called Stylized Facts.
+Stylized facts are robust empirical regularities one can observe when studying financial data.
 They are key indicators of economic behavior and can provide valuable insights into the underlying mechanisms that drive the economy.
 By implementing a Wasserstein Generative Adversarial Network(WGAN) and using different models for the generator and discriminator, we are able to, up to some degree, reproduce the stylized facts.
 To further work on